Amylin: Structure

 The human form of IAPP has the amino acid sequence KCNTATCATQRLANFLVHSSNNFGAILSSTNVGSNTY, with a disulfide bridge between cysteine residues 2 and 7.
 Both the amidated C-terminus and the disulfide bridge are necessary for the full biological activity of amylin.
 IAPP is capable of forming amyloid fibrils in vitro.
 Within the fibrillization reaction, the early prefibrillar structures are extremely toxic to beta-cell and insuloma cell cultures.
 Later amyloid fiber structures also seem to have some cytotoxic effect on cell cultures.
 Studies have shown that fibrils are the end product and not necessarily the most toxic form of amyloid proteins/peptides in general.
 A non-fibril forming peptide (1–19 residues of human amylin) is toxic like the full-length peptide but the respective segment of rat amylin is not.
 It was also demonstrated by solid-state NMR spectroscopy that the fragment 20-29 of the human-amylin fragments membranes.
 Rats and mice have six substitutions (three of which are proline substitutions at positions 25, 28 and 29) that are believed to prevent the formation of amyloid fibrils, although not completely as seen by its propensity to form amyloid fibrils in vitro.
 Rat IAPP is nontoxic to beta-cells when overexpressed in transgenic rodents.

 History

-IAPP was identified independently by two groups as the major component of diabetes-associated islet amyloid deposits in 1987.

-The difference in nomenclature is largely geographical; European researchers tend to prefer IAPP whereas American researchers tend to prefer amylin.
-Some researchers discourage the use of "amylin" on the grounds that it may be confused with the pharmaceutical company.